macrolit/record-keeper/README.md

 It supports a flexible info-management workflow by converting individual entries from most filetype contents imports into yaml frontmatter (.md).
 The project also features optional remote or local (ollama) LLM categorization and enrichment.

+## Why only PKM's?
+(Personal Knowledge Managers)

+The project initially ships with a focused intended use for note-taking centric use-cases.
+However since of it's modular agnosticism, the same workflow can also be realistically utilized for the following use cases:

+- Direct image-to-text bulk automation
+- File-type generation
+- Any combination of format-to-format file conversions
+- Global multimedia interpretation and transcription engine

 >  "The missing link between website exports, knowledge management tools, categorization and
 >  AI enrichment - with a CLI-first, plugin-extensible, git-native architecture."

 [![Visual Demo](https://img.shields.io/badge/Watch%20Demo-GIF-blue?style=flat&logo=github)](https://i.postimg.cc/0j8pVF7t/edit24.gif)

 ## How to use it?